GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * Now we are going to backpropagate through the model by using this averaged loss.
 * Here the paarmeters updation is also taken place by this optimizer.

-# updation of parametres and every parameter in it and it's extraction in graet detail
+# Updation of parameters adn explaination of every parameter in it.
-* **Hello sir upto now we learned how i prepared data,normalizing it,loading into batches,model preparation,loss calculation and optimizer.*
+**Hello sir upto now we learned how i prepared data,normalizing it,loading into batches,model preparation,loss calculation and optimizer.**
 * Now we have done everything for those right and good parameters and we now we will see how the updation of parameters took place.
 * So intially the updation of paarmeters take place by a simple formula and here it is.
 ```
 wi=wi-((learning_rate)*(dLoss/dwi)

 ```
-* Ohh!!.That finished in very fast manner.Okay initially we will subtract each weigth by learning_rate times derivative of loss w.r.t. derivative of weight.
+* Ohh!!.That finished in very fast manner.Okay initially we will subtract each weight by learning_rate times derivative of loss w.r.t. derivative of weight.
 * Intially we will consider the extarction of learning_rate.
 ### Extraction of learning_rate
 * SO learning_rate is the parameter which determinates on which decimal place should our weight updation taks place.